mackenziekbrooks/dci101-f22/docs/schedule/week02.md

 * Create minimum of 2 HTML pages and 1 CSS document.
 * Upload to a subdirectory of your domain, then turn in the link on Canvas.
 If my domain was `https://brooksm.wludci.info` and I uploaded my files to a folder called `newsite` then I would turn in the URL `https://brooksm.wludci.info/newsite`.
+* Try to create this site in the style of the Geocities website we looked at last week.
+Put aside your savvy digital native mindset and imagine you're brand new to the internet and what has to offer.
+This is up to your own interpretation, but I want to see some engagement with the vibes of early web history.
 * Include the following:
 	* images (at least one on each page)
 	* table
 	* links to a second page and external site (open in a new tab)
 	* background color
+	* list (ordered or  unordered)
 	* style your links
+	* a comment (that only appears in the code)
 	* use divs, add padding/margin to move content around on your pages
+	* use a class or id selector in your CSS